DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

     - repeat 5:
         - strike <player.location>
         - narrate "you have been zapped!"
+        - wait 1s
     - narrate "no more zaps"
 ```

-This would in essence loop 5 times, where the player would be striken by lightning 5 times as well as been told "you have been zapped!"
+This would in essence loop 5 times, where the player would be stricken by lightning 5 times as well as been told "you have been zapped!"
 5 times.
+There is also a `wait` command at the end of the block.
+This pauses the script for a certain amount of time (in this example 1 second).
+This will be discussed more in a later guide.
+For a now its here so that you are not zapped 5 times at the same time.

 Once the loop is done, it then proceeds to continue with the rest of the script - ending with "no more zaps"

 Now what if you wanted to let the player know how many times they have been zapped?
 Granted you could put in a definition that counts up each loop, but `repeat` already does that for you.
 All you need to add is the `as:` argument to the repeat command like so.